Surco92/Reproducible-Research-Assignment-1/assignment_1.md

 ###MISSING VALUES

-I decided to replace missing values by average steps of interval.
-As a first step, I calculated average steps for each interval.
-Then I converted the output to dataframe and merged it with original dataframe, matching the intervals..
-After that, I easilly replaced NA with matched interval average.
+I decided to replace missing values by the average steps of interval.
+As the first step, I calculated the average steps for each interval.
+Then I converted the output to dataframe and merged it with the original dataframe.
+After that, I easilly replaced NA with matching interval average.
 In the end, I computed mean, median and plotted the histogram.

 ```r